Democrats won big. What do they do now?

 Play the field

-Rep. Ben Ray Lujan, D-N.M., who chairs the campaign arm of Democrats in the House of Representatives, said he spent Tuesday night on the phone with candidates across the country telling them to turn on their TVs to watch and learn.
+Rep. Ben Ray Luján of New Mexico, who chairs the campaign arm of Democrats in the House, said he spent Tuesday night on the phone with candidates across the country telling them to turn on their TVs to watch and learn.

 "What we saw the Democrats do down in Virginia was be very aggressive in expanding their battlefield," Lujan said.